-The 10 best external drives you can buy today
+The best external drives you can buy today in 2023

 We're also big fans of the Seagate Backup Plus models (see below) but these are the higher capacity, non-portable versions: you still get the speed and reliability that Seagate's known for, but you have to find an extra power socket to plug into as well.